jleo3/BEWDiful_Students/02_Variables_Conditionals/code_alongs/coa_robot.md

 				<li>Have students form groups of 2-3.
 Their task is to write down step by step instructions for their robot to verify email.</li>

 				<li>It is fine if students don't know what pseudo code is.
 The purpose of this activity is to get students to think in steps. </li>
 				<li>There is no solution to this in class lab.
 Please create your own simple pseudo code example.
-Make sure is includes conditionals.</li>
+Make sure it includes conditionals.</li>
 			</ul>
 		</td>
 	</tr>